chaldea-center/chaldea-docs/docs/guide/install.md

 Since v2.3.0, desktop app can be shown in system tray, and `libappindicator` is required in linux system.
 If it doesn't exist in your system, please install it before launching chaldea app, otherwise startup will fail silently.

+Due to some errors, the feature is disabled but the lib is still required.

 For Debian based Linux, you can install it through the following command:

 ```sh